Quebonafide: 2020–2021: Romantic Psycho and an original documentary

-2021–present: MISS TI 蒂小姐 and Jakub Grabowski
+2021–2022: MISS TI 蒂小姐 and alter ego Jakub Grabowski

 On February 9, 2022, Quebonafide and DJ and producer Forxst launched the Miss Ti 蒂小姐 project.
 It is a brand of vegan matcha latte and milk tea, which firstly appeared in the offer of Lidl store.

 On June 5, 2022, Quebonafide released a song called 'Refren trochę jak Lana Del Rey'.
 Along with the release of the song, he tweeted that he no longer has anything planned as a Quebonafide, however, we can still expect the singles he's been recording for the past 24 months to be released in a more messy mixtape form.
 He also wrote, "starting in September, I'm going to start medical school, devote myself to academics, healthy food production and the MISS TI 蒂小姐 concept, playing the piano and most importantly gluing this whole conglomerate of items together."

-On August 23, 2022, he released a song called 'Mój przykry life (Jakub On Stage)' adopting a new stage name - Jakub Grabowski.
+On August 23, 2022, he released a song called 'Mój przykry life (Jakub On Stage)' adopting a new stage name – Jakub Grabowski.

 On October 11, 2022, he and other artists participating in SB Starter competition released a song called 'Łapacz snów'.

+2024–2025: the single “Futurama 3 (fanserwis)”, the album and film Północ / Południe, and the final concert

+On 21 November 2024, he released the single “Futurama 3 (fanserwis)” along with a music video directed by Andrzej Dragan.

+The song reached the number one position on the OLiS – single w streamie chart and was awarded the Fryderyk Award 2025 in the category of Hip Hop Single of the Year.

+On 26 June 2025, a ticketed online broadcast of the musical film Północ / Południe was held, in which he performed and presented new songs.
+The television premiere of the film is scheduled for November 22, 2025 on Canal+.
+On 27 and 28 June 2025, he played two farewell concerts at the stadium PGE Narodowy in Warsaw.

+On 4 July 2025, he released the studio album Północ / Południe.